 Both the schemes can be opened with a very minimal amount; for PPF, the minimum deposit amount needed is Rs.500 and the maximum is Rs.1,50,000.
 On the other hand, for Sukanya Samriddhi Account, the minimum deposit should be Rs.250 whereas the maximum limit is again Rs.1,50,000.

 The interest rates are not always the same for both the saving schemes and keep changing in the financial year as decided by the Government.
 The return is fixed and reviewed by the Government in quarterly.
-An SSY Account currently provides a rate of interest of 7.6% for 2022.
+An SSY Account currently provides a rate of interest of 7.6%.
 The interest for this is compounded annually.
 While if one calculates the interest on a monthly basis, the minimum balance in SSY account between the 10th and the end of the month is taken into consideration.
 This means that the investments must be made before the 10th of every month.